Ski Gear Review: LINE, K2, MARKER | Edited by Mikiya Tanno

 Touring: ★★★★★

-When you remove the toe piece, it becomes like a kingpin, making it light and comfortable for climbing.
+When the toe piece is removed, it becomes like a kingpin, allowing for light and comfortable climbing.

-There is only one climbing support, but it's no problem if you're climbing on a gentle slope.
+There is only one climbing support, but there is no problem when climbing on gentle slopes.

 ●Review

-I like that it can be used on the slopes like a regular separate binding, and that I can also use it at the backcountry as if I were using the same separate binding.
+I like that you can use them on groomed slopes like regular separate bindings, and you can go to the backcountry with the same feeling as using separate bindings.

 Boots Review